 Dose escalation was to proceed unless dose-limiting toxicity (DLT) occurred in ≥ 2 out of 3 or 6 patients treated in one of the dose levels during the first treatment cycle.
 In the event that ≥ 2 patients in any dosing cohort experienced DLTs dose escalation would be halted and the next prior level considered the MTD.
-The NCI Common Toxicity Criteria version 4 (CTCv4) was used to assess adverse events (AEs) with DLTs being defined as any ≥ grade 3 toxicity with several hematologic exceptions based on the experience during the first-in-human IV bolus rhIL-15 trial.
-The protocol was later amended to allow several nonsustained clinically inconsequential hematologic and nonhematologic grade 3 laboratory AEs as DLT exceptions based on safety data from the first in human trial and the patients initially treated in this trial.
+The NCI Common Toxicity Criteria version 4 (CTCv4) was used to assess adverse events (AEs).
+This was a single institution, open-label, nonrandomized 3 + 3 design phase I dose-escalation study.
+Groups of 3 to 6 subjects received CIV rhIL-15 at doses of 0.1, 0.25, 0.5, 1, 2 and 4 mcg/kg/day for 10 days provided that the DLT has not been observed.
+DTL was defined as follows: Any grade 3 or 4 toxicity deemed possibly, probably or definitely related to study drug by the PI during the first cycle of treatment with the following exceptions:t

+Hematologic Exceptions:

+Asymptomatic grade 3 or 4 lymphocytopenia unless there are clinical signs of significant infection (persistent fevers, labile blood pressure, localized complaints or finding on physical exam, hypoxia or organ dysfunction).

+Grade 3 granulocytopenia unless there are clinical signs indicating a significant infection as listed above.

+Grade 3 leukocytosis (WBC >100,000/mm3) in the absence of leukostasis.

+Nonhematologic exceptions:

+Transient (< 24 hours) grade 3 hypoalbuminemia, hypokalemia, hypomagnesemia, hypophosphatemia that respond to medical intervention.

+Nonsustained (< 7 days) grade 3 liver function tests (ALT, AST, alkaline phosphatase, total or direct bilirubin) abnormalities in the absence of clinical signs of hepatic dysfunction (lethargy, confusion, anorexia, pruritis, tremor).

+Dose escalation proceeded in cohorts of 3 to 6 patients.
+Patients were not begun on treatment at the next higher dose level unless all patients treated at the previous level reached day 21 of the protocol, recovered from any clinical or laboratory toxicities and would be able to initiate another cycle of treatment unless restaging has demonstrated progression of their disease.

+Patients receiving the 10-day treatment schedule without evidence of ongoing response after any 2 consecutive cycles of treatment discontinued rhIL-15.
+Patients manifesting an ongoing response defined as >15% decrease in sum of marker lesions and/or improvement or disappearance of some non-measurable lesions and/or >10% decrease in tumor markers received additional cycles.
+Cycles 1 and 2 were 42 days in length but all subsequent cycles were 28 days in length.
+Toxicities of only the first cycle were considered in selecting the MTD/RP2D.

 Patients could continue rhIL-15 if there was ongoing evidence of clinical activity or for 2 additional cycles beyond when a radiographic complete response (CR) was observed.
 Patients with stable disease (SD) after 2 cycles of treatment were followed for response until disease progression was documented or they chose to start another treatment.
 Patients were given nonsteroidal anti-inflammatory drugs (NSAIDs) or other antipyretics, analgesics, antiemetics, anti-diarrheals and meperidine for fevers, myalgias, nausea/vomiting, diarrhea and rigors initially on a PRN basis.

-DLTs were defined as follows: any grade 3 or 4 toxicity (PVI Common Terminology Criteria for Adverse Events [version 4.0], if deemed possibly, probably, or definitely related to the study drug by the Principal Investigator during the first cycle of treatment, with the following exceptions:

-Hematologic exceptions: grade 3 or 4 lymphopenia (rhIL-15 was to be continued in the event of asymptomatic grade 3 or 4 lymphopenia, unless there were clinical signs of significant infection [persistent fevers, labile blood pressure, localized complaints or findings on physical examination, hypoxia or organ dysfunction]); grade 3 granulocytopenia (rhIL-15 was to be continued in the event of grade 3 granulocytopenia unless there were clinical signs indicating a significant infection, as listed for grade 3 or 4 lymphopenia); and grade 3 leukocytosis (WBC > 100,000/μL; in the absence of signs of leukostasis or other toxicities possibly related to the expansion of activated cells).

-Nonhematologic exceptions: transient (< 24 hours) grade 3 hypoalbuminemia, hypokalemia, hypomagnesemia, hyponatremia, or hypophosphatemia responding to medical intervention (rhIL-15 was to be continued while the metabolic abnormalities were corrected by intravenous and oral supplementation) and transient (< 24 hours) grade 3 liver function tests (ALT, AST, alkaline phosphatase, or total or direct bilirubin) abnormalities in the absence of clinical signs of hepatic dysfunction (lethargy, confusion, anorexia, pruritus or tremor; rh-IL-15 was to be continued for up to 24 hours while medications that could potentially contribute to these abnormalities [e.g., acetaminophen] were adjusted or discontinued).

 Pharmacokinetic Procedures:

 The rhIL-15 concentrations in serum were assessed using a human IL-15-specific ELISA kit from R&D Systems (Minneapolis, MN) according to manufacturer’s directions.